uber/AutoDispose/CONTRIBUTING.md

 The Uber team welcomes contributions of all kinds, from simple bug reports through documentation, test cases, bugfixes, and features.

-Before we can accept your contributions, we kindly ask you to sign our [Uber Contributor License Agreement](https://docs.google.com/a/uber.com/forms/d/1pAwS_-dA1KhPlfxzYLBqK6rsSWwRwH95OCCZrcsY5rk/viewform)

 Workflow
 --------